As we move into a new working world, many business owners will be managing hybrid teams.

 Need to use more technology for your business as a whole?
 Check out our tips on how to move your business online.

 4. Introduce a New a Flexible Working Policy

 We’ve heard a lot of people using the term ‘remote’ worker for those in the hybrid team who aren’t office based.

 Jonathan Smith, TAB Facilitator in Aberdeen challenges the idea of labelling remote employees.
 Instead, he suggests using a phrase like flexible working.
 Remote can create a micro-inequity of perception that whoever isn’t in the office somehow isn’t in the real business.

 Here are a few more words from Jonathan:

 Introduce a flexible working policy if you don’t have one already, to describe your organisation’s approach.
 Stick to it.
 People like transparency and consistency of treatment and a policy that’s adhered to helps.

-A flexible working policy will also force you to be clear on what the actual requirements of roles are, so be ready: it might reveal gaps in your existing performance management processes if it brings clarity where you didn’t have it already.
+A flexible working policy will also force you to be clear on what the actual requirements of roles are, so be ready: it might reveal gaps in your existing performance management processes.
 That’s a good thing!
 And the time and effort required to get it right will be worth it.

 You might also be interested to read about ‘how to share business performance with your team.’

 5. Train your Team and Yourself!